LAION-AI/CLAP/README.md

 ```

 Please note that this is a temporary release for people who are working on larger-scale down-stream task.
-We will release a more comprehensive version of the model and the experiments in the future.
+We will release a more comprehensive version of the model with detailed experiments in the future.
 Please take your own risk when using this model.

 * All the new checkpoints did not trained with fusion.
 The training dataset size for `music_speech_audioset_epoch_15_esc_89.98.pt` is around 4M samples.
 The zeroshot GTZAN score is evaluated using the prompt `This audio is a <genre> song.`